 - Discover the best time of day for you to tackle challenging assignments.
 Doing the most challenging tasks first thing in the morning can help prevent getting caught up with distractions, but do what works best for you.

 - Incorporate movement and fun.
 Make sure to schedule in times to participate in activities that you enjoy each day and week.
 Add some movement or exercise into your daily schedule.
-This could be anything from taking a fitness class at the gym to going on a run to dancing.
+This could mean taking a fitness class at the gym, going on a run, following an exercise video online, or dancing.
 Movement while studying can also help you stay focused.
-Try a treadmill desk at the Student Union or a standing desk.
+Try a treadmill desk at the Student Union or use a cardboard box to turn your desk into a standing desk.
 How about using a white board?

 - Plan an activity to transition your mind for focus, like deep breathing or listening to music.